 Formal assessment in S6 consists of two written examinations at the end of each semester.
 In S7, pupils also have to write a written paper in three hours at the end of the first semester, after which many pupils have to sit the European Baccalaureate final exam in June for another three hours.
 Students also have the opportunity to take an oral exam at the end of the course.

-Class S6
+Class S6 Class S7

-Cytology
+Cytology ATP synthesis

-Biochemistry
+Biochemistry Protein synthesis

-Membranes
+Membranes Gene expression

-Enzymes
+Enzymes Evolution modelling

-ATP
+ATP Immune system

-DNA
+DNA Epidemiology

-Nervous system
+Nervous system Ecosystem analysis

-Trait inheritance
+Trait inheritance Trophic levels

-Evolution
+Evolution Material cycles

-Ecology

-planetary level
+Ecology Modelling at planetary level